 - Sixteen months, two or three years in jail,

 - A fine of up to 10,000), and/or

 In addition to the penalties mentioned above a person may face a civil lawsuit by the rightful owner of the property.
 Lastly, if a convicted person is a noncitizen, he will have immigration consequences which can include a bar to citizenship, reentry to the US, adjustment of status, and deportation.

 496(a) PC Receiving Stolen Property Lawyer

-For answers to any other questions you may still have about California Penal Code 496(a) or to discuss your case confidentially with our team of experienced California criminal defense attorneys.
+For answers to any other questions you may still have about California Penal Code 496(a) or to discuss your case confidentially with our team of experienced California criminal defense attorneys at KAASS Law.
 Give give us a call at (310) 943-1171.
-Our lawyers in Glendale, Los Angeles County, CA, are highly dedicated to serving the needs of our clients.
+We are highly dedicated to serving the needs of our clients.